creideiki/fimfic2pdf/README.md

 immediately obvious one is that the image in the file has to be the exact size and resolution required for the output - LaTeX will not scale the image.

+The "novel" class does not allow lists at all.
+See section 8 in the class documentation.
+Lists will be converted to plain text and a warning issued.